Nixon in China: Recordings

-The opera has been recorded at least five times:
+The opera has been recorded at least six times:

 The only studio recording, made in New York by Nonesuch two months after the October 1987 Houston premiere, used the same cast, just a different chorus, orchestra and conductor: Edo de Waart led the Chorus and Orchestra of St. Luke's.
 Gramophone's Good DVD Guide praised the singing, noting James Maddalena's "aptly volatile Nixon" and Trudy Ellen Craney's admirable delivery of Chiang Ch'ing's coloratura passages.
 This recording also received the 1988 Grammy Award for Best Contemporary Composition in the Classical category.
 It was reissued in 2011 to coincide with the opera's production at the Metropolitan Opera.
 The Denver live recording on Naxos has Marin Alsop conducting the Colorado Symphony and Opera Colorado Chorus, with Robert Orth as Nixon, Maria Kanyova as Pat Nixon, Thomas Hammons as Kissinger, Chen-Ye Yuan as Chou En-Lai, Marc Heller as Mao Tse-Tung and Tracy Dahl as Chiang Ch'ing.
 Sumi Jo and June Anderson star as the two wives in the Paris video.